Ancient

 US FDA GRAS Notification — GRN 000910

-The US Food and Drug Administration accepted a GRAS (Generally Recognized as Safe) notification for thaumatin — GRAS Notice No. GRN 000910.
-This formal US regulatory acknowledgment aligned American food law with the long-established international scientific consensus.
-Thaumatin could now be used openly in US food and beverage products with regulatory backing.
-The global market for thaumatin accelerated, with North America rapidly becoming the largest single consuming region, now accounting for over 36% of global consumption.
+The US Food and Drug Administration accepted GRAS Notice No. GRN 000910 for thaumatin.
+North America subsequently became the largest single consuming region, now accounting for over 36% of global thaumatin consumption.

 2025